gdsbook/book/notebooks/09_spatial_inequality.md

 pci_df.shape
 ```

-As an example, we can see the first few years for Jackson Counti, Mississippi below:
+As an example, we can see the first few years for Jackson County, Mississippi (state code `28`) below:

 ```python
 pci_df.query('NAME == "Jackson" & STATEFP == "28"')